Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 ### Second Loop

-> **WARNING: Before you reading this part, please understand: This part is likely based on incorrect assumptions!**
+> **WARNING: Before you reading this part, please understand: Most of this part should actually be based on x86-64 analysis, while the following content uses x86 analysis and is therefore likely to be wrong!**

 Next is the second loop.
 The pseudocode from IDA is the same incorrectly analyzed code as the first loop's assignment: